forthright48/notes/docker.md

 - `CMD [<string>]`

 # Docker Network
 All containers are connected to default network bridge named docker0.
-Using this bridge, any container can communicate using any other contrainer using their ip address.
+Using this bridge, any container can communicate using any other container using their ip address.
 DNS resolution using container name is available for user-created-networks only.

 - Create Network: `docker network create --driver bridge <network-name>`
 - Run container on network: `docker run --network <network-name> -itd <container>`